abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

     background: gray
     title: We work with all kinds of organisations
     subtitle: >-
-      We help public and private sector organisations, both large and small.
+      We help ambitious public and private sector organisations, both large and small.
 Our values are consistent across all.
     pricing_plans:
       - title: Enterprise
         subtitle: Large companies